Modular session types for objects: A Core Sequential Language

-The last additional rule for expressions is \Treturn, which types a $\returnterm$ expression representing an ongoing method call.
-The subexpression $e$ represents an intermediate state in a method of object $r'.f$.
-As such, it is typed with final current object $r'.f$ and a final environment where the type of $r'.f$ is of the form $\objecttype C F$, representing an inside view of the object, where the fields are visible.
-This rule then steps out of the object, hides its fields and changes its type into the outside view of a session type, which must be consistent with the internal type ($\typedsess F C S$).
+As $e$ is an intermediate state in a method of $r'.f$, it is typed with final current object $r'.f$ and a final environment where the type of $r'.f$ is of the form $\objecttype C F$, representing an inside view of the object, where the fields are visible.
+This \Treturn\ rule then steps out of the object, hides its fields and changes its type into the outside view of a session type, which must be consistent with the internal type ($\typedsess F C S$).
 The particular case where $T$ is $\linkthis$ is the same as in \Tcall. $T$ is not allowed to already be of the form $\linktype{}{f'}$ since it would break encapsulation ($f'$ would refer to a field of $r'.f$ which is not known outside of the object).

 An important point is that the only expression that changes the current object is $\returnterm$.
 Several rules besides \Treturn\ can inherit in the conclusion a change of current object from a subexpression in a premise, but they do not add further changes.
 Thus the final current object path is always a prefix of the initial one, and the number of field specifications removed is equal to the number of $\returnterm$s contained in the expression.
 Also note that the second part of a sequence and the branches of a $\switchterm$ are not reduction contexts; therefore, they should not contain $\returnterm$ and are not allowed by the rules to change the current object.